TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Genetic variation is not associated with parasitism by a biocontrol agent

-To try to detect variation associated with parasitism by *Microctonus hyperodae* (*i.e.* selection exerted by the biocontrol agent), we genotyped weevils that had also been tested for the presence of a parasitoid larva.
+To detect variation associated with parasitism by *Microctonus hyperodae* (*i.e.* selection exerted by the biocontrol agent), we genotyped weevils that had also been tested for the presence of a parasitoid larva.
 These weevils were collected from **Lincoln, New Zealand?** and **Ruakura, New Zealand?**, because of the decline in parasitism rate recorded at these locations [@tomasettoIntensifiedAgricultureFavors2017].
 After filtering and assembly, we genotyped **X** parasitised weevils and **Y** weevils without a detected parasitoid at **Z** loci.
 **We did not detect SNPs that were associated with the presence of a parasitoid larva, although we were able to detect SNPs that were associated with the location the weevil was collected.